SEFI2/ucoin/README.md

+# Business Model for a New Cryptocurrency - UCoin
+## Description
+This project briefly explains the business model of a new cryptocurrency being created at Intelligent Enterprise Lab for a purpose of adding comfortability for college stakeholders in transferring, exchanging or simply buying/selling any goods between each other using Smart contracts.
+It describes the parties involved in the university environment and their interest in adapting the new cryptocurrency.
-## Key Partners
+## Stakeholders
-Community members (owners and stakeholders)
-Developers
+* Undergraduate students
-Donors
+* Donors
-Contributions from great minds across the globe
+* Contributions from great minds across the globe
-IT Community
+* IT Community
-Wallets
+* Wallets

 ## Key Activities
-R&D
+* R&D
-Software Development
+* Software Development
-Community
+* Community
-Bugs
+* Bugs
-Operations
+* Operations
-Maintenance
+* Maintenance
-Testing
+* Testing
-Inspection and Certification Services
+* Inspection and Certification Services

 ## Key Resources
 Blockchain app platform